mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/03/sail-sharp.md

 ---
-title: sail sharp, 8 tips to optimize and secure your .net containers
+title: sail sharp, 8 tips to optimize and secure your .net containers for kubernetes
 date: 2023-03-31
 tags: [kubernetes, containers, dotnet, security]
-description: let s go through 8 tips to optimize and secure your .net containers, based on my contributions to the online boutique sample apps
+description: let’s go through 8 tips to optimize and secure your .net containers for kubernetes, based on my contributions to the online boutique sample apps
-draft: true
 aliases:
     - /sail-sharp/
 ---